Ice Fishing Basics

 For safe ice fishing outings, anglers need to be well prepared.
 Proper clothing is critical because most people do not move around much while ice fishing.
 Dress warmly, paying extra attention to your head, feet and hands - dressing in layers is essential.

 Safe ice is the number one consideration.
 A minimum of three to four inches of solid ice is the general rule for safety.
 Ice thickness, however, is not uniform on any body of water.
-The guidelines presented here are based on clear, blue, hard ice on non-running waters.
-Remember, your own good judgement is essential!
+The guidelines presented here (based on Minnesota Department of Natural Resources) are based on new clear ice on non-running waters.
+Remember, your own good judgment is essential!
+Since ice thickness can vary on a lake, check the ice periodically to stay safe.

 |Ice Thickness||Permissible Load|

-Note: This guide is based on clear, blue, hard ice on non-running waters.
+Note: This guide is based on new, clear ice on non-running waters.
 Slush ice is about 50 percent weaker.
-Clear, blue ice over running water is about 20 percent weaker.
+Clear, ice over running water is about 20 percent weaker.
+Double the recommendations for white ice.
 Many ice anglers do not like to fish on less than five inches of ice, and do not like to drive a pick-up truck on less than 15 inches of ice.
 Use common sense!

 Be cautious in areas where "bubblers" are used to protect docks.
 They can produce thin, unsafe ice some distance away.
 Be especially alert in areas near shore, over moving bodies of water and on lakes and ponds where streams enter or exit.